gridclub/Hack2O/index.md

 ![Hack2O](http://gridclub.io/Hack2O/assets/hack2ologo.png)

 The [Graduate Researchers interested in Data](http://www.gridclub.io) (GRiD) club at [UMass Amherst](http://www.umass.edu) is hosting our Annual Hackathon event!
 For 2017, we are focusing on water-related datasets.
+Cool prizes from Microsoft Student Partners and more!

+NB: ALL teams are welcome, although we are focused primarily on graduate students from the Five Colleges.
+Unfortunately, at this time, we cannot provide accomodations or travel reimbursements for out-of-town teams.
+We apologise for the inconvenience.

 - [Dates and Venue](#timeplace)
 - [About the Data](#dataset)